-- i. support the applicant's written request lodged pursuant to Clause 4.6(3) of Appendix 5, State Environmental Planning Policy (Precincts - Western Parklands City) 2021 to contravene the maximum height of buildings development standard in Clause 4.3 of Appendix 5, State Environmental Planning Policy (Precincts - Western Parklands City) 2021; and - ii. approve DA/2022/51/1 for the construction of a single storey dwelling house at 35 Gleeson Rise, Oran Park, subject to conditions attached to this report.
+Support the applicant's written request lodged pursuant to Clause 4.6(3) of Appendix 5, State Environmental Planning Policy (Precincts - Western Parklands City) 2021 to contravene the maximum height of buildings development standard in Clause 4.3 of Appendix 5, State Environmental Planning Policy (Precincts - Western Parklands City) 2021; and ii.
+Approve DA/2022/331/1 for the construction of a single storey dwelling house at 73 O'Keefe Drive, Oran Park, subject to the conditions attached to this report.